RubenNL/Only-Crafts/README.md

-Item Scroller
+~~Item Scroller~~ Only-Crafts
 ==============
+Download:
-Item Scroller is a tiny mod for Minecraft 1.8.9+, which adds the functionality of moving items in inventory GUIs by scrolling the mouse wheel over slots with items in them.
+~~Item Scroller~~ Only-Crafts is a tiny mod for Minecraft 1.16.4+, which adds the functionality of moving items in inventory GUIs by scrolling the mouse wheel over slots with items in them.
 This is basically what NEI does/did (and Mouse Tweaks also seems to do), but separated into this tiny mod, and probably implemented in a different manner.
-For more information and the downloads (compiled builds), see http://minecraft.curseforge.com/projects/item-scroller
+For more information about the mod this mods basically is but just has villager trading support removed, see http://minecraft.curseforge.com/projects/item-scroller

 Compiling
 =========